KISDinteractive/embedded_ai_22w/README.md

 ![Close up of an integrated circuit on a pcb](img/Computer_chips_circuits_boards.jpg)

 ***Disclaimer:*** *This repo documents an Interaction Design course held at [KISD](https://kisd.de) in the winter term 2022/23.
-In the "sessions" section you can find supporting material to the four sessions for consolidation or rework in case of missed meetings.
-Please keep in mind that the transcript was not written for (scientific) completeness _and that reading without participation_ in the course is of limited value.*
+In the "chapters" section you can find supporting material to the six chapters for consolidation or rework in case of missed meetings.
+Please keep in mind that the transcript was not written for (scientific) completeness _and that reading without participation_ in the course is of limited value only.*

 ## Intro